DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

 control?](https://dx.doi.org/10.7287%2Fpeerj.preprints.3159v2) for a
 good introduction to GitHub repositories.

-Setup GitHub following these instructions.
-I suggest you read the full instructions for one of the steps before doing that step.
+I suggest you read the full instructions for a step before doing that step.

   - Some instructions ask you to type commands in the “shell”.
 To access the shell, open RStudio and use the pulldown menu *Tools \> Shell*.